Rev Allan Thompson

 Luke was intimately involved in the development of the NDIS, working extensively on scheme’s design and housing policy in his roles as a Director at the National Disability Insurance Agency and advisor at the Department of the Prime Minister and Cabinet.
 Prior to working on the NDIS, Luke worked in the Prime Minister’s Strategy and Delivery Division, providing strategic advice on complex public policy challenges, including homelessness and renewable energy.

 Luke’s disability sector experiences include three years working in residential disability services, including government and non-government run supported accommodation.

 Luke completed a Fulbright Scholarship at New York University’s Center for Urban Policy focusing on affordable housing and social finance, where he also earned a Master of Public Administration.

-Grant Mitchell is a social anthropologist with 18 years’ experience as Director and Manager of community organisations, including at the Australian Red Cross and the International Detention Coalition, working with refugees, asylum seekers and migrants and on a range of community and welfare issues across more than 50 countries.
+Grant Mitchell is a social anthropologist with 18 years’ experience as Director and Manager of community organisations, including at the Australian Red Cross and the International Detention Coalition, working with communities on a range of community and welfare issues across more than 50 countries.

 Grant has extensive Board experience, including on the Refugee Council of Australia and he currently sits on the Dialogue on Forced Migration, which includes Australian and regional governments.

 Grant has a strong commitment and connection to the work of the Uniting Church and Uniting in Victoria and Tasmania in its work to further social justice and community care for all in the community, including as Manager for 7 years at Uniting Care (Hotham Mission’s Asylum Seeker Project), winning the Australian Human Rights Award in developing community support and housing programs for asylum seeker children and families in detention.

 John Preston is currently a Director and Chair of Uniting Housing Australia Ltd., a registered housing provider, providing social and community housing in Victoria.